 How to Recover a Drive in Recovery Mode

-Microsoft BitLocker Administration and Monitoring (MBAM) includes Encrypted Drive Recovery features.
-These features ensure the capture and storage of data and availability of tools that are required to access a BitLocker-protected volume when BitLocker puts that volume into recovery mode.
-A BitLocker-protected volume goes into recovery mode when a PIN or password is lost or forgotten, or when the Trusted Module Platform (TPM) chip detects a change to the computer's BIOS or startup files.
+The encrypted drive recovery features of Microsoft BitLocker Administration and Monitoring (MBAM) ensure the capture and storage of data and availability of tools required to access a BitLocker-protected volume when BitLocker goes into recovery mode.
+A BitLocker-protected volume goes into recovery mode when a PIN or password is lost or forgotten, or when the Trusted Module Platform (TPM) chip detects changes to the BIOS or startup files of a computer.

-Use this procedure to access the centralized Key Recovery data system that can provide a recovery password when a recovery password ID and associated user identifier are supplied.
+Use this procedure to access the centralized key recovery data system, which can provide a recovery password if a recovery password ID and associated user identifier are supplied.

-Note If you are an MBAM Advanced Helpdesk User, the user domain and user ID entries are not required.
+If you are an MBAM Advanced Helpdesk user, the user domain and user ID entries are not required.

 When the user types the recovery password into the system or uses the recovery package, the drive is unlocked.